Cookies on this website

 Research summary

-She joined the department as the lead researcher on an HIV and infant feeding study (NOURISH-UK, PI: Dr Tanvi Rai) work that examined how clinical guidance, lived experience and care practices were experienced by parents living with HIV.
+She joined the department as lead researcher on the NOURISH-UK HIV and infant feeding study (PI: Dr Tanvi Rai), which examined how clinical guidance, lived experience and care practices were navigated by parents living with HIV.
 The study findings went on to inform national policy.
+Across her broader work, she combines qualitative and arts-based methods with an interest in creative and accessible forms of dissemination, and in how experiential knowledge shapes research, policy and practice.

 Teaching experience